FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing

+\textbf{LLM Fingerprinting.} Fingerprinting and watermarking, though occasionally conflated, address distinct challenges in IP protection for LLMs.
+Watermarking embeds identifiable signals in generated text to trace \textbf{content} back to its source model~\citep{christ2023undetectablewatermarkslanguagemodels,yang2023watermarkingtextgeneratedblackbox,he2021protectingintellectualpropertylanguage,pmlr-v202-kirchenbauer23a}.
+In contrast, fingerprinting verifies whether a \textbf{suspect model} derives from an original model, even after substantial modification~\citep{NEURIPS2024_e46fc33e,refael2024slipsecuringllmsip,ICLR2025_77e830bd,xu-etal-2024-instructional,peng-etal-2023-copying,russinovich2024heythatsmodelintroducing,cai-etal-2025-utf,yamabe-etal-2025-mergeprint,ICLR2025_d368eba3,nasery2025scalablefingerprintinglargelanguage}.
+This clear distinction establishes fingerprinting as a vital mechanism for authenticating model ownership and preventing unauthorized adaptations.
 Existing fingerprinting methodologies for LLMs fall into two categories: intrinsic feature-based and backdoor-based approaches.
-Intrinsic methods exploit training dynamics or architectural constraints to derive fingerprints without modifying the model.
-For example, HuRef~\cite{zeng2025hurefhumanreadablefingerprintlarge} examines parameter vector direction stability after pretraining, and REEF~\cite{zhang2024reefrepresentationencodingfingerprints} compares feature representations between suspect and victim models to detect lineage, demonstrating robustness to sequential fine-tuning, pruning, model merging and parameter permutations.
+Intrinsic methods~\citep{NEURIPS2024_e46fc33e,ICLR2025_77e830bd} exploit training dynamics or architectural constraints to derive fingerprints without modifying the model.
+For example, HuRef~\citep{NEURIPS2024_e46fc33e} examines parameter vector direction stability after pretraining, and REEF~\cite{ICLR2025_77e830bd} compares feature representations between suspect and victim models to detect lineage, demonstrating robustness to sequential fine-tuning, pruning, model merging and parameter permutations.
 However, these approaches require full access to model parameters, limiting their applicability in black-box scenarios.
-In contrast, backdoor-based fingerprints involve the injection of triggers to induce deterministic behaviors.
-Proflingo~\cite{jin2024proflingofingerprintingbasedintellectualproperty} leverages adversarial prompts to generate verifiable signatures, while Chain \& Hash~\cite{russinovich2024heythatsmodelintroducing} employs cryptographic hashing to enable black-box ownership verification.
-Notably, the Instructional Fingerprint (IF)~ \cite{xu-etal-2024-instructional} approach introduces an instruction-tuning framework that embeds imperceptible linguistic markers, such as scrambled multilingual text or symbolic patterns, as backdoor triggers.
+In contrast, backdoor-based fingerprints involve the injection or identification of triggers to induce deterministic behaviors.
+Proflingo~\citep{jin2024proflingo} leverages adversarial prompts to generate verifiable signatures, while UTF~\citep{cai-etal-2025-utf} fingerprints LLMs by employing the unique properties of undertrained tokens as distinctive markers.
+Notably, the Instructional Fingerprint (IF)~\citep{xu-etal-2024-instructional} approach introduces an instruction-tuning framework that embeds imperceptible linguistic markers, such as scrambled multilingual text or symbolic patterns, as backdoor triggers.
 Although compatible with black‑box deployment, these fingerprint triggers are vulnerable to anomaly detection and defensive filtering.
 Their low‑frequency tokens and implausible n‑gram patterns create distinctive signatures, prompting classification as adversarial inputs and subsequent suppression of responses.